Don't Mesh with Me: Generating Constructive Solid Geometry Instead of Meshes by Fine-Tuning a Code-Generation LLM: Related Work

 Voxel graphics can lead to a "blocky" appearance in 3D space, only approximating rather than perfectly representing smooth curves and organic shapes.

 \paragraph{Mesh Generation} The field of generative models has made progress in the creation of mesh-based geometry by manipulating latent spaces \cite{groueix2018atlasnetpapiermacheapproachlearning, chen2020bspnetgeneratingcompactmeshes, nash2020polygenautoregressivegenerativemodel, Hanocka_2019}.
 Autoencoders have been utilized to enable model variation, as explored by Umetani \cite{10.1145/3145749.3145758}.
-The area of text-to-mesh generation has made significant progress due to contributions such as the work of Liu \etal \cite{liu2022implicit}, which use textual descriptions to generate three-dimensional meshes.
-Techniques like ShapeCrafter \cite{fu2023shapecrafter} and MeshGPT \cite{siddiqui2023meshgpt} further extend this capability, allowing direct mesh manipulation using text.
-MeshGPT specifically allows the generation of 3D geometry with sharp features.
+The field of text-to-mesh generation has seen notable advancements, particularly through approaches that leverage implicit field representations for mesh extraction.
+Prominent examples include the works of Liu et al.\ \cite{liu2022implicit} and ShapeCrafter \cite{fu2023shapecrafter}, both of which utilize natural language input to guide 3D shape generation.
+In contrast, MeshGPT \cite{siddiqui2023meshgpt} employs a transformer-based architecture to generate 3D meshes directly, bypassing the need for implicit field modeling.
+Notably, MeshGPT is capable of producing geometry with sharp and well-defined features.

 These methods are adept at creating meshes from text, making them suitable for use in games and animation.
 However, due to the nature of mesh generation, the resulting models are not able to accurately represent round surfaces, lack parametrization as well as overall precision.